Facetune: History

 Facetune was first released in March 2013.
 Before the launch of Facetune 2, it was sold as an app, cost $3.99 per download.
 It shifted to a subscription based model in 2016.
 Facetune2 is a free download but offers a subscription option that provides unlimited access to all features and content.

 Facetune enables users to remove blemishes, improve complexions and perform other manipulations on their photos which could previously only be performed by Photoshop on a desktop computer.

 The Facetune app is being used as a Facebook case study on user acquisition.
 It was also named Apple's #4 best-selling paid app in 2016 In May 2019, Facetune 2 launched on Android.

 Within a year of its release, the app ranked #1 in the photo & video category in 120 countries and reached the #1 paid app in over 150 countries (as of June 2019).
-It was named one of App Store's Best of 2013. and was Apple's most downloaded app in 2017.
-It has been downloaded over 60 million times.
+It was named one of App Store's Best of 2013. and was Apple's most downloaded paid app in 2017.
+As of 2023 it has been downloaded over 200 million times.
 It was awarded Google Play's best app of 2014.
 The Facetune App was recognized by publications such as The New York Times, USA Today, the NY Daily News, The Huffington Post and Mashable.
 Celebrities like Khloé Kardashian have discussed their enthusiasm for using Facetune to fine-tune their selfies.

 It has become popular among the lifestyle and influencer community on YouTube, with figures such as James Charles, Nikita Dragun, Tana Mongeau as well as the LGBTQ community.
 The app developers participated in a special panel in DragCon LA 2018 and also sponsored one of the episodes in Season 11 of RuPaul's Drag Race.

 Sarah Hyland admitted to using Facetune on her Instagram pictures.